-- 1. Create a "no referral" in FamLink when a licensee requests no additional placements to be made in their home. - 2.
-Discuss any provider safety, health or well-being concerns with the DLR supervisor to determine whether to recommend a "no referral." - 3.
+- 1. LD workers must: - 1.
+Create a "no referral" in FamLink when licensees request no additional placements to be made in their home. - 2.
+Discuss any provider safety, health or well-being concerns with the LD supervisor to determine whether to recommend a "no referral." - 3.
 When recommending a "no referral" on a foster home: - 1.
-Notify Division of Child Welfare (CW) and other involved agencies. - 2.
-Complete a letter to the foster parents notifying them that no more placements will be made in their home and send to the CWP regional administrator (RA) or designee for approval.
-If approved, the CWP RA or designee must send the letter to the foster parent and notify the LD worker. - 3.
-If approved, inform all involved CWP, Developmental Disabilities Administration (DDA) employees, and tribes when a decision is made not to place. - 4.
-Create a "no referral" in FamLink. - 4.
-When lifting a "no referral" on a foster home that was previously approved by CWP: - 1.
-Notify CWP RA or designee for approval.
-If approved, the LD worker will remove the "no referral" in FamLink. - 2.
-Notify the foster parent. - 3.
-Notify the placement desk.
+Notify the caseworker and other involved agencies. - 2.
+Complete a letter to the foster parents: - 1.
+Notifying the foster parent that no more placements will be made in their home. - 2.
+Send the letter to the child welfare (CW) regional administrator (RA) or designee for approval.

+2. CW RA or designee must:

+- 1. Review the letter for the foster parents. - 2.
+Determine whether or not to approve the "no referral".
+If approved, the CW RA or designee must: - 1.
+Send the letter to the foster parent. - 2.
+Notify the LD worker.